SftP Publishing

 • That said, you are free to create arbitrary or early deadlines, since many people will fail to meet them anyway.

 • Always create a new Google doc when making edits to a new draft.
 This prevents the author from seeing your comments before you're ready to send them, and helps with version control.
-For more info, read the Google Doc help page.
+For more info, read .

 Status updates: